jessmartin/dxos-kanban/README.md

-# dxos-kanban
+# DXOS Kanban

-Revert "Remove twitter since twitter account is locked" This app was created with the DXOS `bare` application template.
+This app was created with a DXOS application template.

-- [x] Progressive Web App support
 - [x] React
 - [x] DXOS UI System
-- [x] Storybook

 Run the app with `npm`: